saifulislam88/Technative-DevOps-Question-and-Answer/README.md

 ## [Process-Thread-Daemon-Service]()

+Here's a concise explanation of `processes`, `threads`, `daemons`, and `services` in Linux, along with examples and their relationships:

 ### 📌[Process]()

 - A process is an instance of a running program.
 It is the basic unit of execution in Linux.\